scot-taylor-ibm/compare-comply/getting-started.md

 Each element has five important sections:
   - `location`: An object that identifies the location of the element.
 The object contains two index numbers, `begin` and `end`.
 The index numbers indicate the beginning and ending positions, respectively, of the element as character numbers in the HTML document that the service created from your input document.
   - `text`: The text of the classified element.
   - `types`: An array that includes zero or more `label` objects.
 Each `label` object includes a `nature` field that lists the effect of the element on the identified party (for example, `Right` or `Exclusion`) and a `party` field that identifies the party or parties that are affected by the element.
-For more information, see [Types](/docs/services/compare-comply/parsing.html#types) in [Understanding element classification](/docs/services/compare-comply/parsing.html#contract_parsing).
+For more information, see [Types](/docs/services/compare-comply?topic=compare-comply-contract_parsing#types) in [Understanding element classification](/docs/services/compare-comply?topic=compare-comply-contract_parsing).
   - `categories`: An array that contains zero or more `label` objects.
 The value of each `label` object lists a functional category into which the identified element falls.
-For more information, see [Categories](/docs/services/compare-comply/parsing.html#contract_categories) in [Understanding element classification](/docs/services/compare-comply/parsing.html#contract_parsing).
+For more information, see [Categories](/docs/services/compare-comply?topic=compare-comply-contract_parsing#contract_categories) in [Understanding element classification](/docs/services/compare-comply?topic=compare-comply-contract_parsing).
   - `attributes`: An array that lists zero or more objects that define attributes of  the element.
-Currently supported attribute types include `Address`, `Currency`, `DateTime`, `Location`, `Organization`, and `Person`.
-Each object in the `attributes` array also includes the identified element's text and location; location is defined by the `begin` and `end` indexes of the text in the input document.
-For more information, see [Attributes](/docs/services/compare-comply/parsing.html#attributes) in [Understanding element classification](/docs/services/compare-comply/parsing.html#contract_parsing).
+Currently supported attribute types include `Currency`, `DateTime`, `Duration`, `Location`, `Organization`, `Percentage`, and `Person`.
+Each object in the attributes array also includes the identified element's text and location; location is defined by the begin and end indexes of the text in the input document.
+For more information, see [Attributes](/docs/services/compare-comply?topic=compare-comply-contract_parsing#attributes) in [Understanding element classification](/docs/services/compare-comply?topic=compare-comply-contract_parsing).

 Additionally, each object in the `types` and `categories` arrays includes a `provenance_ids` array.
 The values that are listed in the `provenance_ids` array are hashed values that you can send to IBM to provide feedback or receive support about the part of the analysis that is associated with the element.